KohaILS/koha-manual-zh-cn/source/tools.rst

    -  This notice is sent to the patron when an article request is marked as being processed by staff.

+-  AUTO\_RENEWALS

+   -  This notice is sent to the patron if automatic renewals are enabled and the patron has chosen to receive it in their :ref:`messaging preferences <advance-notices-and-hold-notices-label>`.

+   -  In order to send this notice, you must set the :ref:`AutoRenewalNotices` system preference to "according to patron messaging preferences".

+   -  This notice is set so that, depending on the result of the renewal, whether is was successful or not, the message will be different.

+-  AUTO\_RENEWALS\_DGST

+   -  This notice is sent to the patron if automatic renewals are enabled and the patron has chosen to receive the digest in their :ref:`messaging preferences <advance-notices-and-hold-notices-label>`.

+   -  In order to send this notice, you must set the :ref:`AutoRenewalNotices` system preference to "according to patron messaging preferences".

+   -  This notice is set so that, depending on the result of the renewal, whether is was successful or not, the message will be different.

 -  AVAILABLE

    -  This notice is sent to the patron who made a suggestion, when the